ITR for Year 3 BMSc

 If you are registered in Medical Sciences 2 and do not submit an ITR by the deadline, then the Office of the Registrar will submit an ITR for you for Year 3 (BA) Undeclared in the Faculty of Science.

-If you are registered in a program other than Medical Sciences 2 and do not submit an ITR by the deadline, then the Office of the Registrar will push in an ITR for you for Year 3 in exactly the same degree and module(s) as you are registered in Year 2.
+If you are registered in a program other than Medical Sciences 2 and do not submit an ITR by the deadline, then the Office of the Registrar will submit an ITR on your behalf for Year 3 in exactly the same degree and module(s) as you are registered in Year 2.

 AND: